mayankdutta/programming_basics/Prototype Model.md

 - focus on rapid construction.
 - discards prototypes after objective met.

+A small part of the system is developed & then given to the user to try out and evaluate.
+The user then provides the feedback which can quickly be incorporated into the development of the main system.
+The prototype is then discarded or thrown away.
+The idea behind w
 ##### Steps (unstable requirement)
 - write preliminary steps.
 - design the prototype.